include-davis/Include-CMS/README.md

 To see how these helper functions were written, refer to the definitions within the `_utils/response` folder.
 If there are any bugs, please let me know ASAP so I can fix them, or even better, fix them and make a pull request.

 ### getQueries(request: NextRequest)
 getQueries is a helper function that I made to take request queries like `http://localhost:3000/api/trainers?<queries>` and converts them into a JSON object.
 This allows you to directly feed the query into some of mongoDB's query inputs.
+I also made it so that getQueries will read the mongodb schema to try to typecast your queries automatically to numbers or ObjectIds.

 ### isBodyEmpty(obj: Object)
 Just a simple way to check if a JSON object is empty `{}`.
 If our request body is empty, we should throw a NoContentError.